 If you notice signs of infection, call your surgeon right away.
 Signs of infection include:

-- Swelling or warmth in your incision or hand
+- Swelling or warmth in your cut or hand

-- Yellow or green drainage from the incision
+- Yellow or green drainage from the cut

 - Hand pain or discomfort

 If your trigger finger returns, call your surgeon.
 You may need another surgery.

 Digital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 Bengtson KA, Silver JK.
 Trigger finger.
 In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 37.